 The various proved reserve status categories are defined under the attachment entitled "Petroleum Reserves Status Definitions and Guidelines" in this report.
-The proved developed non-producing reserves included herein consist of the shut-in and behind pipe categories.

 No attempt was made to quantify or otherwise account for any accumulated gas production imbalances that may exist.
 The proved gas volumes presented herein do not include volumes of gas consumed in operations as reserves.